onespacemedia/cms/docs/media-app.md

 # The Media app

+## User-visible features

-The media app provides file and image management to the CMS admin.
+The media app provides file and image management to the Django admin.
 It also integrates with the CMS's WYSIWYG text editor to provide a file browser and image browser interface that allows images and files to be added directly into the editor.

+The default `FileAdmin` adds a thumbnail preview to the list view, falling back to an appropriate icon for the file type if the file is not an image.

 For images, there is an in-browser image editor that gives quick access to common image operations such as cropping and rotating.